Computing tropical points and tropical links: Introduction

 \section{Introduction}

 Given an affine variety $X$ over an algebraically closed field $K$ with non-trivial valuation, its tropical variety $\Trop(X)$ is the euclidean closure of its image under component-wise valuation.
+Tropical varieties arise naturally in many applications in mathematics \cite{ABGJ14,Mikhalkin05} and beyond, such as in the context of phylogenetic trees in biology \cite[Section 4]{PachterSturmfels05}, product-mix auctions in economics \cite{TranYu15} or finiteness of central configurations in the $5$-body problem in physics \cite{HamptonJensen11}.

-Explicit computation of tropical varieties is not only of interest for practical applications, but also of theoretical importance on many occasions \cite{SpeyerSturmfels,Herrmann2009,BJMS15,CM16}.
-However, computing tropical varieties is an algorithmically challenging task, requiring sophisticated techniques from computer algebra and convex geometry, as shown by Bogart, Jensen, Speyer, Sturmfels and Thomas \cite{BJSST07}.
+Nevertheless, computing tropical varieties is an algorithmically challenging task, requiring sophisticated techniques from computer algebra and convex geometry.
+The first algorithms were developed by Bogart, Jensen, Speyer, Sturmfels and Thomas \cite{BJSST07} for the field of complex Puiseux series $\CC\{\!\{t\}\!\}$.
+More recently, Chan and Maclagan introduced a new notion of Gr\"obner bases for general fields with valuation in order to compute tropical varieties thereover~\cite{CM13}.
+Concurrently, Chan developed a special algorithm for computing tropical curves \cite[Chapter 4]{Chan13}.
+All these algorithms have been implemented in \textsc{gfan}~\cite{gfan}, which is the currently most widely used program for computing tropical varieties.
 In this article, we touch upon two problems that arise in the computation.

-The first problem is to pinpoint a \textit{tropical starting point}, a first point on the tropical variety from which all further computations kick off.
-Up till now, the standard procedure is to traverse the Gr\"obner complex randomly, checking all vertices for containment in the tropical variety along the way.
-However, this can be a rather inefficient approach, as there are usually significantly more Gr\"obner polytopes outside the tropical variety than in the tropical variety.

-Another problem that arises repeatedly is to compute \textit{tropical links}, special tropical varieties of simpler combinatorial structure which describe the original tropical variety locally.
-Their combinatorial structure allows them to be computed by studying the tropical prevariety of any generating set, and successively adding new elements to it until it becomes a tropical basis.
-While this is a very efficient method for a wide range of examples, experiments show that with increasing complexity of the generating set the tropical prevariety computations become infeasible fast.
+The first problem is to pinpoint a \textit{tropical starting point}, a first point on the tropical variety from which all further computations start off.
+At present, the default is to traverse the Gr\"obner complex randomly while checking all vertices along the way for containment in the tropical variety.
+This is a rather inefficient approach however, as there can be significantly more Gr\"obner polyhedra outside the tropical variety than inside \cite[Theorem 6.3]{BJSST07}.
+The second problem, which arises repeatedly, is to compute \textit{tropical links}, tropical varieties of simpler combinatorial structure which describe the original tropical variety locally.
+Their special structure allows them to be computed via tropical prevarieties.
+While this has proven to be successful for a wide range of examples, experiments show that with increasing input size the tropical prevariety computations become intractable.